 Thatching is the craft of building a roof with dry vegetation such as straw, water reed, sedge, rushes and heather, layering the vegetation so as to shed water away from the inner roof.
 It is a very old roofing method and has been used in both tropical and temperate climates.

 Thatch is still employed by builders in developing countries, usually with low-cost, local vegetation.
 By contrast in some developed countries it is now the choice of affluent people who desire a rustic look for their home or who have purchased an originally thatched abode.
+Would you like to explore an alternative roofing style?
+Contact a reputable contractor like Tredent Roofing to discuss your options!

 Good quality thatching straw can last for more than 45–50 years when applied by a skilled thatcher.